biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 \[BScPP\] collaborative Protection Profile for Mobile biometric enrolment and verification - for unlocking the device - \[TBD\]

+\[MDFPP\] Protection Profile for Mobile Device Fundamentals, Version:3.1, 2017-06-16

+\[ISO19792\] Security evaluation of biometrics

+\[ISO30107-1\] Biometric presentation attack detection — Part 1: Framework

 \[SD\] Evaluation Activities for Mobile biometric enrolment and verification – for unlocking the device – cPP \[TBD\]

-\[MDFPP\] Protection Profile for Mobile Device Fundamentals, Version:3.1, 2017-06-16

 Appendix A Developer’s performance test document and its assessment strategy